redruin1/factorio-draftsman/docs/source/quickstart.rst

 Technically, that's all you need; blueprint strings are just JSON dicts after all.
 However, Draftsman intends to be far more than just 4 lines of code!

-Lets start by instead of loading the blueprint string into a raw dict, we load it into a ``Blueprint`` instance:
+Lets start by instead of loading the blueprint string into a raw dict, we load it into a :py:class:`.Blueprint` instance:

 .. code-block:: python